-SEATTLE (AP) — Gov. Jay Inslee has personally met with an Airbus executive to discuss how Washington state and the Boeing rival can work together.
+SEATTLE (AP) — Washington Gov. Jay Inslee met with an Airbus executive recently to discuss how the state and the Boeing rival can work together.

-Postman emphasized the Airbus talks have no connection to Boeing’s looming decision on where to build the 777X plane.
+Postman emphasized the Airbus talks have no connection to Boeing’s looming decision on where it will build the new 777X plane.

 So far, the state’s relationship with Airbus has largely revolved around developing the company’s relationship with suppliers in the state.
 Airbus has been looking to expand its U.S. procurement, so Washington state officials helped organize an event this year that brought state supplier face-to-face with Airbus officials.